kevinohara80/apex-bug/README.md

 ## Other Things to Include in your Issue

-Include the following details when applicable
+Always include:

 * API versions affected

+Include when applicable:

 * Debug logs
 * Screenshots
 * Exception details